Community Addictions Worker

 The Competencies for the Community Addictions Worker opportunity are:

 - Client Centred Change

 - Effective Communication

 - Planning and Organizing

 - Case Management

 - Understanding Substance Use, Abuse and Dependency

-It is AFM’s practice to request a criminal record check and conduct and child abuse registry check prior to finalizing the appointment of successful candidates.
+It is AFM practice to request a criminal and conduct child abuse registry check prior to finalizing the appointment of successful candidates.

 We thank all applicants and advise that only those selected for further consideration will be contacted.